berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

 >If another script tries to reference **Score.st** from within an `Awake()` there is no guarantee that **Score.st** will be assigned yet!!!
 (It will only work sometimes)

 {: .note}
->We use a short variable name (**st** short for singleton in this case) to make future uses in other scripts cleaner and easier to read, but you can name it whaterver you want.
+>We use a short variable name (**st** short for singleton in this case) to make future uses in other scripts cleaner and easier to read, but you can name it whatever you want.

-Now when another script wants to modify the score they can simply say
+Now when another script wants to modify the score they can simply say:

         Score.st.addScore(9001);

-Instead of
+Instead of:

         Score scoreObj = GameObject.Find(“Score”).GetComponent<Score>(); scoreObj.addScore(1337);